Find over 1831 specialty cheeses from 74 countries in the world's greatest cheese resource

 • Synonyms: Canestrato di Moliterno, Canestrato di Moliterno IGP

-Canestrato di Moliterno is an Italian, hard, pecorino cheese made from sheep and goat milk in the commune of Moliterno.
+Canestrato di Moliterno is an Italian, hard, pecorino cheese made from sheep and goat milk in the Italian regions of Basilicata, Apulia, Sicily, and Abruzzo.
 The name comes from the Latin word "mulcternum" which means a place where animals are milked and coagulated.
-The PGI protection requires that the cheese be made with between 70% and 90% whole ewe's milk and between 10% and 30% whole goat's milk.

 The cylindrical-shaped cheese needs at least 60 days of maturation.
 Depending on the ageing period, the rind colour varies from yellow in "primitivo" (early produce) to straw-colour in "stagionato" (aged).
-On cutting, a white or light straw yellow Canestrato slice exhibits a sweet and delicate flavour efficacy, which intensifies with aging.
-An aged cheese will develop an intense and spicy flavour whilst the rind colour could be almost black due to a carbon soot water, vinegar and olive oil treatment.
-The cheese contains a minimum of 30% fat.
-Due to its hard texture, it has a good reputation as a table cheese and pairs well with fresh, raw vegetables and pears.
+On cutting, a white or light straw yellow Canestrato slice exhibits a sweet and delicate flavour efficacy, which intensifies with ageing.
+An aged cheese develops an intense and spicy flavour whilst the rind colour becomes almost black due to a carbon soot water, vinegar and olive oil treatment.
+The cheese pairs well with fresh, raw vegetables and pears.
 It can also be grated on pasta and soups.
 Wines such as Greco di Tufo, Falanghina, Lacryma Christi del Vesuvio and Aglianico make a perfect match with the cheese.

 Contact Us